Jim Lee (photographer): Revival of interest

-Recent activities
+Later activities

-Lee has collaborated on a variety of creative projects in recent years, including shoots for Björn Borg's fashion label, spreads for Tank Magazine, The Observer (most recently in October 2012) and 34 Magazine, and the artwork for Morten Harket's 2008 album, Letter from Egypt.
-He has also worked with The Independent since 2002, covering fashion shows by designers including Alexander McQueen, Zandra Rhodes and Valentino.
+Lee collaborated on a variety of creative projects in later years, including shoots for Björn Borg's fashion label, spreads for Tank Magazine, The Observer (most latterly in October 2012) and 34 Magazine, and the artwork for Morten Harket's 2008 album, Letter from Egypt.
+He also worked with The Independent from 2002, covering fashion shows by designers including Alexander McQueen, Zandra Rhodes and Valentino.

 Lee's work was presented at the American International Fine Art Fair in February 2013, featuring on the cover of the official 2013 catalogue, followed by a month-long exhibition at the Holden Lundtz Gallery in Palm Beach, Florida.
 Further launches and exhibitions have continued worldwide, including at the Ekaterina Cultural Fondation in Moscow in early 2013.

-Lee is currently working on the production of Ten Quid Cowboy, an autobiographical film based on his adventures in Australia as a teenager, with a screenplay written by Scott Roberts, the writer behind adventure films such as K2 and The Hard Word.
-Other films currently in development include The Home Front with a screenplay by the late playwright Simon Gray, and Hey Diddle Diddle, written by the Russian presenter Seva Novgorodsev.
+Lee later worked on the production of Ten Quid Cowboy, an autobiographical film based on his adventures in Australia as a teenager, with a screenplay written by Scott Roberts, the writer behind adventure films such as K2 and The Hard Word.
+Among his last films in development were The Home Front with a screenplay by the late playwright Simon Gray, and Hey Diddle Diddle, written by the Russian presenter Seva Novgorodsev.

+Death

+Jim Lee died from cancer on 31 July 2023, at the age of 77.